-Graduate Degree Program Additional Program Requirements Special Education Supervisor Certification Teacher certification Reading Teacher certification Professional & Secondary Education Teacher certification
+Graduate Degree Program Additional Program Requirements Special Education Supervisor Certification Teacher certification Reading Teacher certification

 Fees and Deposits

 Financial Obligation

 Students, parents and others who are responsible for the financial obligations of students at East Stroudsburg University should understand that acceptance of admission and the privilege of attending imposes a financial obligation for a complete semester.
 Neither non-attendance, non-payment, nor failure to attend class constitutes official withdrawal.
 This must be done through the Student Enrollment Center using the appropriate form(s).